Washington State Route 302

-State Route 302 (SR 302) is a 16.87 mi state highway in the U.S. state of Washington, connecting the communities of Allyn-Grapeview and Purdy on the Kitsap Peninsula, located in Mason and Pierce counties.
+State Route 302 (SR 302) is a 16.87 mi state highway in the U.S. state of Washington, connecting the communities of Allyn and Purdy on the Kitsap Peninsula, located in Mason and Pierce counties.
 The highway travels southeast from SR 3 in Allyn-Grapeview along North Bay and turns east along Henderson Bay to Purdy.
 SR 302 intersects its spur route and turns south, ending at an interchange with SR 16 at the north end of Gig Harbor.
 The highway was created during the 1964 highway renumbering to replace Secondary State Highway 14A (SSH 14A) between Allyn and Purdy.

 Route description

-SR 302 begins as the Victor Cutoff Road at an intersection with SR 3 south of North Mason High School, located in the community of Allyn-Grapeview in Mason County.
+SR 302 begins as the Victor Cutoff Road at an intersection with SR 3 south of North Mason High School, located in the community of Allyn in Mason County.
 The highway travels south along the North Bay of Case Inlet into Pierce County and east across the Key Peninsula toward Henderson Bay.
 SR 302 continues east through Wauna and across a sandspit on the 550 ft Purdy Bridge into the community of Purdy; the two-lane hollow box girder bridge crosses Burley Lagoon and is listed on the National Register of Historic Places.
-In Purdy, the highway turns south onto Purdy Drive at an intersection with its spur route and ends at a semi-directional T interchange with SR 16, located within Gig Harbor city limits.
+In Purdy, the highway turns south onto Purdy Drive at an intersection with its spur route and ends at a semi-directional T interchange with SR 16.

 Every year, the Washington State Department of Transportation (WSDOT) conducts a series of surveys on its highways in the state to measure traffic volume.
-This is expressed in terms of average annual daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
-In 2011, WSDOT calculated that the busiest section of the highway was Purdy Drive between the Purdy Bridge and SR 16, serving 26,000 vehicles, while the least busiest section of the highway was in the Allyn-Grapeview area, serving 1,500 vehicles.
+This is expressed in terms of annual average daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
+In 2011, WSDOT calculated that the busiest section of the highway was Purdy Drive between the Purdy Bridge and SR 16, serving 26,000 vehicles, while the least busiest section of the highway was in the Allyn area, serving 1,500 vehicles.